 The Escrow Projected Summary table lists the Projected escrow transactions for your escrow account during the upcoming 12 months.
 For each month in the listing, the Beginning Balance is compared to the Required Balance to determine if there are enough funds to cover the expected property tax and insurance premium payments and meet the Escrow Reserve requirement for your account.

-The Beginning Balance is the amount needed in the account by your next escrow period start date (March 1st in the example to the right) to insure there are enough funds to cover expected property tax, insurance premium payments and meet the escrow reserve requirements.
+The Beginning Balance is the amount needed in the account by your next escrow period start date (March 1st in the example to the right) to ensure there are enough funds to cover expected property tax, insurance premium payments and meet the escrow reserve requirements.

 3-Projected Disbursement Summary